The classification of 2-connected 7-manifolds: The classification of 2-connected 7-manifolds

-Since $f$ is an almost diffeomorphism, the closed $8$-manifold $T_f$ admits a smooth structure except perhaps at points $\{\ol m_1, \dots, \ol m_a\}$ corresponding to the singular points of $f$.
-Indeed if $B^8_i \ni \ol m_i$ are small open balls containing precisely one singular point each of $T_f$ then
+Since $f$ is an almost diffeomorphism, the closed $8$-manifold $T_f$ admits a smooth structure, except perhaps at the point $\ol m_0 = [m_0, 0]$ corresponding to the singular point of $f$.
+Indeed if $B^8_0 \ni \ol m_i$ is a small open ball containing $\ol m_0$, then

 is a compact smooth manifold with boundary

 We choose a spin structure on $T_f$ and denote the corresponding $8$-dimensional almost smooth spin manifold by $T_f$ also: no confusion shall arise since we are interested only in the characteristic number